Phra Yot Muang Khwang

 Phra Yot pictured shortly after his release from prison in 1898.

-Kham Yodpetch (ขำ ยอดเพ็ชร์), also known by his title Major Phra Yot Muang Kwang (Thai: พระยอดเมืองขวาง) (1852 – 4 April 1900) was a Siamese government official under the Ministry of Interior during the reign of King Chulalongkorn.
+Kham Yodpetch (ขำ ยอดเพ็ชร์), also known by his title Major Phra Yot Muang Khwang (Thai: พระยอดเมืองขวาง) (1852 – 4 April 1900) was a Siamese government official under the Ministry of Interior during the reign of King Chulalongkorn.
 He was the Siamese last governor of Khammouane, a province in the Lao Puan Administrative Division (Monthon) on the border with French Annam.
 He served under the command of Prince Prachaksinlapakhom, then Governor of Lao Puan Administrative Division and the reigning monarch's brother.
 Territorial disputes with the French and the ensuing Franco-Siamese crisis of 1893 foregrounded his role as governor of two strategically significant border towns.
 He would rise to further prominence after French colonial authorities tried and imprisoned him.

 Early life and career

 Kham Yodpetch was born in 1852 in Banphot Phisai District, Nakhonsawan in central Siam to a prominent family of administrators.
 He began his career at a time when central authorities in Bangkok had overhauled entirely the Siamese system of provincial administration.
 A number of minor provinces were merged into larger ones, and provincial governors lost most of their autonomy when the post was converted into one appointed and salaried by the Interior Ministry.
 A new form of administrative division called the monthon (circle) – a larger collection of several provinces – was created.
 A formal scheme to educate the newly constituted civil service was also introduced.
 These reforms were the brainchild of influential intellectual and advisor to the King, Prince Damrong Rajanubhab, who was widely considered second only to the monarch in power.

 Yodpetch entered the civil service as an assistant to the Governor of Champasak, an administrative outpost located in the southern Laotian plateau that Siam had annexed in 1829.
 He swiftly moved up the ranks of the administrative bureaucracy, later being appointed Governor of Xiengkhouang Province.
 Shortly thereafter in 1885, he was promoted to the position of Major and royally bestowed the title Phra Yot Muang Kwang in recognition of his service.
 The ministry also transferred him to the post of Governor of Khammouane.
 He was responsible for the towns of Ban Nape, Khamkeut, Nakay, Pak Piboon, and Kieng Chek, all situated along the border with the French Protectorate of Annam.